Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## What can you test using the RMS Demo Application

-The demo application will connect to the RMS API v0.5 and allow you to upload, encode and stream a video.
+The demo application will connect to the RMS v0.5 API and allow you to upload, encode and stream a video.
 With each subsequent release of RMS, you will be able to test more functionality.
 Please see the product roadmap below for upcoming features and availability dates.

-Specifically, RMS v0.5 will enable you to:
+Specifically, the RMS v0.5 API will enable you to:
 1. Create input asset
 2. Upload video to the input asset
 3. Generate output asset